-Visits by members to the area downstream of Mayfield Furnace in Spring 1981 and at the AGM in July 1981 established the position of the historically recorded Mayfield Forge, which had previously eluded both the field group and Cattell (Sussex Archaeological Collections 117 (1979), 171).
-It was noted that a channel or leat, now dry, leads from the north end of the furnace bay to join the present stream about 150m downstream.
+Visits by members to the area downstream of Mayfield Furnace in Spring 1981 and at the AGM in July 1981 established the position of the historically recorded Mayfield Forge, which had previously eluded both the Field Group and Cattell (SAC 117 (1979), 171).
+It was noted that a channel or leat, now dry, leads from the north end of the furnace bay to join the present stream about 150 m downstream.
 At this spot there is obvious artificial disturbance on the north bank, with another dry channel looping round to rejoin the stream further downstream.
 In the main stream itself, at this point and below, are forge cinder and forge bottoms.
-Fifty metres further, on the public footpath that follows it, the stream reaches cultivated fields named appropriately Great and Little Forge Field.
+50 m further on the public footpath that follows it, the stream reaches cultivated fields named appropriately Great and Little Forge Field.